market report header.jpg

 North American Lobster Tails – The market is steady and mostly unchanged.
 The bulk of trading continues to occur within previously established levels.

 Salmon – The market is unsettled.
 Farmed salmon is unsettled with pricing influenced by sellers’ supply positions.
 There are reports of offers above and below the current range.
 Wild salmon demand is moderate to firmer.
 West coast whole fish remains unquoted due to inadequate supply.
-Europe is reporting a softer market due to fully adequate supplies and moderate demand.
-Chilean whole fish market is softer with adequate supply with moderate demand.
+Europe is reporting a weaker market.
+Demand is moderate to fair, while supply ranges from adequate to fully adequate.
+Chilean whole fish market is firmer.
+Supply is barely adequate with moderate demand

-Cod – The market is steady and mostly unchanged.
+Cod – The market is firmer.
 There is a steady to firm undertone in the market.
-Demand is fair at the current time.
+Demand has improved, while supplies have tightened.

 Flounder – The market is steady and mostly unchanged.